Jebet812/Notes/AWS-CCP.md

 Use *service control policies* to centrally control pernmissions for the accounts in organization.

 ### Compliance
 1. **AWS Artifact:** service that provides on demand access to AWS security and compliance reports and select online agreements.
+Has two sections:
-* *AWS artifact agreements*
+* *AWS Artifact Agreements*
 * *AWS Artifact Reports*

+To get resources, get whitepapers, documentation and learn more about AWS compliance go to *compliance centre*

+### Denial of  Service Attacks
+1. **AWS Shield:** protects applications against DDoS attacks.
+Provides two levels;
+* *AWS Shield Starndard:*
+* *AWS Shield Advance:*